Park Row (Manhattan)

 Park Row is a street located in the Financial District, Civic Center, and Chinatown neighborhoods of the New York City borough of Manhattan.
-The street runs east-west, sometimes called north-south because the western end is nearer to the Financial District.
+The street runs east–west, sometimes called north–south because the western end bends to the south.
 At the north end of Park Row is the confluence of Bowery, East Broadway, St. James Place, Oliver Street, Mott Street, and Worth Street at Chatham Square.
 At the street's south end, Broadway, Vesey Street, Barclay Street, and Ann Street intersect.
 The intersection includes a bus turnaround loop designated as Millennium Park.

 Park Row was once known as Chatham Street; it was renamed Park Row in 1886, a reference to the fact that it faces City Hall Park, the former New York Common.

 History

-Early history
+18th century

-In the late 18th century Eastern Post Road became the more important road connecting New York to Albany and New England.
+In the late 18th century, Eastern Post Road became the more important road connecting New York City to Albany and New England to its north.
 This section of the road which became Park Row was called Chatham Street, a name that enters into the city's history on numerous occasions.

-The tobacco industry in New York City got its start in 1760, when Pierre Lorillard opened a snuff factory on Chatham Street, and in 1795, the Long Room of Abraham Martling's Tavern on Chatham Street was one of the first headquarters used by the Tammany Society and the Democratic-Republican Party on election days.
+The tobacco industry in New York City got its start in 1760, when Pierre Lorillard opened a snuff factory on Chatham Street, and in 1795, the Long Room of Abraham Martling's Tavern on Chatham Street was one of the first headquarters used by the Tammany Society and the Democratic-Republican Party, founded by Thomas Jefferson, on election days.
 Those who gathered there became known as "Martling Men", "Tammanyites" or "Bucktails", especially during the time that Tammany was attempting to wrest control of the party away from governor De Witt Clinton.
 In the 1780s, Chatham Street was the site of the Tea Water Pump, a privately owned company which took water from Fresh Water Pond, the city's only supply of fresh water, and which remained purer longer than some of the other sources which drew from the pond.